← Back to All Dogs

 Where can I find Golden Retriever puppies for adoption in Calgary?

 Golden Retriever puppies appear in Calgary rescues less often than adult Goldens, but they do come through — typically from owner surrenders, breeder retirements, or transferred litters.
-The listings below aggregate Goldens from 15+ Calgary rescues (Calgary Humane Society, AARCS, Pawsitive Match, and others) updated every 2 hours.
+The listings below aggregate Goldens from 15+ Calgary rescues (Calgary Humane Society, AARCS, Pawsitive Match, and others) updated regularly.
 If no puppies are currently listed, set up an alert or check back.
 Golden Rescue Canada and the Golden Retriever Club of Alberta are additional national/provincial resources that occasionally have Goldens (including puppies) needing Alberta homes.

 How long do Golden Retrievers live?